bigsupp/stealthwatch-cloud-sample-postman/README.md

-# stealthwatch-cloud-sample-postmanStealthwatch Cloud API Postman Samples
-Stealthwatch Cloud API Postman Samples
+#Stealthwatch Cloud API Postman Samples

 This repository contains sample Postman collections related to Cisco Stealthwatch Cloud APIs.
 It is available for use by the Cisco DevNet community through Code Exchange.
-For more information on the Stealthwatch Enterprise REST API, please see the following link: https://developer.cisco.com/docs/stealthwatch

 Compatibility
 There is no minimum version required as this is a hosted product.